grego952/btp-connectivity/docs/1-connectivity-documentation/transparent-proxy-in-the-kyma-environment-1700cfe.md

 ## Module Enablement

-For module enablement, refer to [Enable and Disable a Kyma module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module#loio1b548e9ad4744b978b8b595288b0cb5c).
+For module enablement, refer to [Add and Delete a Kyma module](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module#loio1b548e9ad4744b978b8b595288b0cb5c).

-With the enablement of the transparent proxy module, a default transparent proxy custom resource is created in the **sap-transp-proxy-system** namespace.
+With adding the transparent proxy module, a default transparent proxy custom resource is created in the **sap-transp-proxy-system** namespace.

 > ### Caution:
 > The **sap-transp-proxy-system** namespace is intended for the monitoring of the transparent proxy resources, do not use it for deploying workloads there.